 Anonymising employee data

 The introduction of GDPR brings about an entitlement for EU individuals to request their personal data be erased.
 This entitlement is also known as "the right to be forgotten".
-Additionally, an important note to make is that Australian employers are required to retain all employment related records for up to 7 years.
+Additionally, an important note to make is that Malaysian employers are required to retain employee related records for up to 7 years.
 As such, after the 7 year period has elapsed and only once that period has elapsed, a GDPR employee has the “right to be forgotten”.
+You can find more information here

 As deleting employee information will impact pay run information and reporting, we do not completely erase employee data.
 Rather, what anonymising employee data will result in is: